 Types of Large Business Loans

-There are many different kinds of loans to explore when you’re looking to borrow high dollar amounts.
+There are many different types of business loans to explore when you’re looking to borrow high dollar amounts.
 Here are a few to consider.

 SBA Loans

-These are loans issued by traditional bank lenders but guaranteed by the SBA.
+SBA loans are issued by traditional bank lenders but guaranteed by the Small Business Administration.
 With SBA-backed loans, such as the 7(a) and 504 loan programs, you can borrow up to $5 million.SBA loans typically offer the best rates, along with term lengths of 10 to 25 years.
 These loans can be used for a wide variety of business purposes — from purchasing a new business to covering working capital needs.

 Commercial Real Estate Loans